 Contact a Veterinarian

-Watch for signs such as lethargy, pale gums, or unusual behavior over the next 24–48 hours.
+Watch for signs such as lethargy, pale gums, or unusual behavior over the next few days.

 Safe Alternatives to Onions and Garlic